-- 8. "But they that are Christ's have exactled the Flash, with its Affections and Lusts."
+- 8. "But they that are Christ's have erneisted the Flesh, with its Assessions and Lusts."
 Gal. v.
-124. They have so: Yet it remains in them still, and often Struggles to break from the Cross.
+24. They have so: Yet it remains in them still, and often Struggles to break from the Cross.
 "Nay, but they have put off the old Man with his Deeds."
 Col. iii.

-9. They have: and in the Sense above described, old Things are passed away; all Things are become new, An hundred Texta may be cited to the same Effect.
+9. They have: and in the Sense above described, old Things are passed away; all Things are become new, An hundred Texts may be cited to the same Essect.
 And they will all admit of the same Answer; "But, to say all in one Word, Christ gave himself for the Church, that-it might be holy and without blemish."
 Eph. v.
 25, 27.
 And so it will be in the End: but it never was yet, from the Beginning to this Day. - 9, "But let Experience speak.
 All who are justified do at that Time find an absolute Freedom from all Sin."
 That I doubt: But if they do, do they find it ever after?
 Else you gain nothing.
 "If they do not, it is their own Fault."
 That remains to be proved. - Man have Pride in him, and not be proud?
 Anger, and yet not be angry?"

-A Man may have Pride in him, may think of himfelf in fome Particulars above what he ought to think, (and so be proud in that Particular) and yet not be a proud Man, in his general Character.
-He may have bave Anger in him, yea and a strong Propensity to furious Anger, without giving Way to it.
-"But can Anger and Pride be in that Heart, where only Meekness and Mumility are selt?"
+A Man may have Pride in him, may think of himfelf in some Particulars above what he ought to think, (and so be proud in that Particular) and yet not be a proud Man, in his general Character.
+He may bave Anger in him, yea and a strong Propensity to furious Auger, without giving Way to it.
+"But can Anger and Pride be in that Heart, where only Meekness and Humility are felt?"
 No: But some Pride and Anger may be in that Heart, where there is much Humility and Meekness.

-Let avails not to fay, These Tempers are there, but they do not reign.
-For Sin cannot, in any Kind or Degree; exist where it does not reign.
-For Guilt and Power are essential Properties of Sin.
+but they do not reign.
+For Sin cannot, in any Kind or Degree, exist where it does not reign.
+For Guist and Power are essential Properties of Sin.
 Therefore where one of them is, all must be."

 Strange indeed!
 "Sin cannot in any Kind or Degree, exist where it does not reign?"
-Absolutely contrary this to all Experience, all Scripture, all Common Sense.
-Resentment of an Affront is Sin.
-It is a'voula, Disconformity to the Law of Love: This has existed in me a thousand times.
+Absolutely contrary this to all Experience, all Scripture, all Resentment of an Affront is Sir.
+Common Sense It is a'voula, Disconformity to the Law of Love: This has existed in me a thousand times.
 Yet it did not, and does not reign."
-But Guilt and Power are effential Properties of Sin: Therefore where one is, all must be."
-No. In the Instance before us, if the Resentment I feel is not yielded to, even for a Moment, there is no Guilt at all, no Condemnation from God upon that Account.
+But Guilt and Power are effential Properties of Sin :: Therefore where one is, all must be."
+No. In the Instance before us. if the Resentment I feel is not yielded to, even for a Moment, there is no Guilt at all, no Condemnation from God upon that Account.
 And in this Case, it has no Power: though it lusteth against the Spirit it cannot prevail.
 Here therefore, as in ten thousand Instances, there is Sin, without either Guilt or Power.